simon-builder/free-genai-bootcamp-2025/study-tools/writing-practice/README.md

 ## Additional Information
 - Integrates with lang-portal's word database
 - Focus on common daily expressions for practical learning (N5 to N3 level)

+## Personal Learning Goals
+- Gain hands-on experience with MangaOCR (and its limitations)
+- Understand integration between standalone tools and main applications
+- Bonus: Use a popular IIT model for OCR instead of MangaOCR